UIT19520625/Vietnamese-Hate-Speech-Detection-Multi-Lable-Dataset-/README.md

-# Vietnamese-Hate-Speech-Detection-Multi-Lable-Dataset-
+# Vietnamese-Hate-Speech-Detection-Multi-Lable-Dataset
-This is a rebuild version of ViHSD dataset to classified more specifical.
+This is a rebuild version of **[ViHSD](https://github.com/sonlam1102/vihsd)** dataset to classified more specifical.

 # This dataset is processsing...